 - Beat on low until the ingredients are fully incorporated and the desired consistency is reached.

 - If the frosting is too thick, add in additional cream (1 Tbsp at a time).
 If the frosting is too thin, add in more powdered sugar (quarter of a cup at a time).

 One batch of frosting makes about 6 cups, which is enough to frost 3 dozen cupcakes or an 8-inch layer cake.

-If you are making frosting for a cake, it is important to mix the buttercream on the lowest speed at the end of the process for a couple minutes, to get out any extra air that might have be incorporated during the mixing process.
+If you are making frosting for a cake, it is important to mix the buttercream on the lowest speed at the end of the process for a couple minutes.
+This gets out any extra air that might have been incorporated during the mixing process.

-You can also stir the frosting in a bowl with a rubber spatula, pushing it from side to side, to get rid of any air bubbles.
+I also recommend stirring the frosting in a bowl with a rubber spatula (pushing it from side to side) to get rid of any air bubbles.
 This will make it easier to get super smooth sides on your cake.

-If you have extra buttercream you don't use, it can be stored in the fridge for up to 2 weeks, or kept in the freezer for up to a month.
+If you have extra buttercream you don't use, it can be stored in the fridge for up to 2 weeks, or kept in the freezer for up to a month in an airtight container.

-Amount Per Serving Calories 1141Total Fat 71gSaturated Fat 44gTrans Fat 0gUnsaturated Fat 23gCholesterol 193mgSodium 213mgCarbohydrates 131gFiber 1gSugar 127gProtein 2g
+Amount Per Serving Calories 1172Total Fat 73gSaturated Fat 45gTrans Fat 0gUnsaturated Fat 23gCholesterol 198mgSodium 215mgCarbohydrates 134gFiber 1gSugar 130gProtein 2g